irace/irace.github.com/_posts/2018-12-30-how-i-learned-to-read.md

 These are just a few tactics, but they’ve worked well for me over the past year and I expect will continue in years to come.
 I still think there’s room for improvement[^5], but the first step to improving a habit is to have said habit in the first place.
 As of 2018, I can finally say that I do.

-[^1]: I didn’t really keep track in 2014-2016.
+[^1]: I didn’t really keep track from 2014 through 2016.
 [Day One](http://dayoneapp.com) and Goodreads indicate that I read at least three in 2014, at least three in 2015, and at least two in 2016.
 Nothing to brag about.
 [^2]: A couple of favorites: [this one](https://medium.com/rick-webb/my-reading-habits-1e4039966f18) from [Rick Webb](https://twitter.com/rickwebb) (my former Tumblr colleague and a far more prolific reader than I am ever likely to be), and [this one](https://paulstamatiou.com/reading-more-kindle-oasis/) from Paul Stamatiou.
 [^3]: I wish I could take credit for this, but I saw got it from Twitter at some point and can’t find the source for the life of me.
 [^4]: Your mileage may vary depending on your local library, of course.